The Problem

 -

-writeLines()saves it to the output directory - The user opens the HTML file in their browser
+write_chart(html, 'name.html')saves it safely to the output directory - The user opens the HTML file in their browser

 ↓